common-fate/terraform-aws-common-fate-deployment/.changeset/pretty-lizards-eat-2.md

   - Browser tab titles in the web console show a descriptive name based on the current page you're viewing.
   - Fix an issue where Common Fate background tasks could stop running when database credentials were automatically rotated
   - Fix an issue preventing the "Closed" Access Requests tab from opening in the Common Fate web console.
+  - Fixes a typo in the comments on the Common Fate API Cedar policy.